ghc/ghc/docs/users_guide/glasgow_exts.rst

 The definition of ``foo`` is rejected because one would have to instantiate ``id``\'s type with ``b := (forall s.
 ST s a) -> a``, and that is not allowed.
-Instanting polymorpic type variables with polymorphic types is called *impredicative polymorphism*.
+Instantiating polymorphic type variables with polymorphic types is called *impredicative polymorphism*.

 GHC has extremely flaky support for *impredicative polymorphism*,